mjasperse/telepythic/README.md

 ### How do I use it? ###

-The library can either be used by instantiating a TelepythicDevice and using it directly in a script (e.g. library/sr770.py), or by creating a subclass (e.g. library/tekscope.py).
+The library can either be used by instantiating a `TelepythicDevice` and using it directly in a script (e.g. library/sr770.py), or by creating a subclass (e.g. library/tekscope.py) that provides wrapper functionality.

-The constructor takes an interface object, which is any class that provides the following functions:
+The device constructor takes an 'interface' object, which is any class that provides the following functions:

-* write(data), write the binary string "data" to the device
+* `write(data)`, write the binary string "data" to the device
-* read(), read an ASCII response string from the device
+* `read()`, read an ASCII response string from the device
-* read_raw(size), read exactly "size" bytes back from the device
+* `read_raw(size)`, read exactly "size" bytes back from the device

-This simple interface is compatible with other driver projects, such as pyvisa.
+This simple interface is compatible with other driver projects, such as pyvisa (see below).

 You can then "write" commands to the device, and "read" the response to queries.
 A convenience function "ask" is provided for the combination of write-then-read.

 Another convenience function "query" is provided to type-cast the response as a number or string, and will return a dictionary of values if a list of queries is provided.

-See telepythic.py for more information.
+See `telepythic.py` for more information.